-Assets held 5515 1111 5 151 11 1 P 55 3.2 km Box Culverts 2.8 km Open Channels 3.2 km Box Culverts187 km Kerb and Guttering Available Data reporting of kerb and guttering - visual inspection and drain nage pipes - visual and CCTV inspections (as rec a brand new asset that has been commissioned Team inspecting the drainage network every five (5) years as per the required quired).
-Condition 5 rating is where the asset has failed and requires immediate Main Findings pipes and pits have generally a much longer life span when Council has targeted successful clearing of debris from pits Crescent between Homebush Road and End.
-Tree roots are generally the main source of obstructions en contractors that sweep and vacuum away the leaves so tha Council successfully upgrade the drainage line in Amaroo St Council also works closely with Property Owners, Develope of land buy delaying the peak flows into the Council system compared with other asset classes. s in Homebush road and Highgate Street interse accountered and the roots can be destructive.
-Cat they don't enter the drainage system during street and also is completing an upgrade to drain ers and Builders to manage their extra storm was and this is achieved by the construction of or water downstream ensuing no effect and or nage pipes along a section to The Boulevard and into Albyn Street. ater run off created by the increase in their impervious areas on their lots nsite water detention tanks both above ground and below ground.
-These impact on flood zones and regions.
+Assets held 65.8 km Stormwater Pipes2,447 Stormwater Pits 3.2 km Box Culverts2.8 km Open Channels 3.2 km Box Culverts187 km Kerb and Guttering Available Data reporting of kerb and guttering - visual inspect tion and drainage pipes - visual and CCTV inspections ondition 1 is a brand new asset that has been commis neering Team inspecting the drainage network every five (5) years as per the required is (as required).
+Sioned.
+Condition 5 rating is where the asset has failed and requires immediate Main Findings pipes and pits have generally a much longer life.
+Council has targeted successful clearing of det.
+Crescent between Homebush Road and End.
+Tree roots are generally the main source of obcontractors that sweep and vacuum away the.
+Council successfully upgrade the drainage line.
+Council also works closely with Property Own of land buy delaying the peak flows into the Care engineered structures that manage the slow e span when compared with other asset classes. pris from pits in Homebush road and Highgate Street structions encountered and the roots can be destructle leaves so that they don't enter the drainage system of the in Amaroo Street and also is completing an upgrade ters, Developers and Builders to manage their extra strouncil system and this is achieved by the construction to drainage pipes along a section to The Boulevard and into Albyn Street. orm water run off created by the increase in their impervious areas on their lots on of onsite water detention tanks both above ground and below ground.
+These and or impact on flood zones and regions.
 These detention systems are formally